 Now that you have configured your communications options, and created data tags for the various items that you wish to display, you can create display pages to allow the user to view or edit these data items.
 These pages are manipulated by selecting the User Interface icon from the main screen.
-Please note that this chapter refers specifically to Masters configured with a color virtual HMI.
-If you are configuring the Master to have a monochrome virtual HMI, please refer to the previous chapter for configuration details.
+Please note that this chapter refers specifically to color operator panels such as the G306.
+If you are using a G303 operator panel with a monochrome display, please refer to the previous chapter for configuration details.